fmu-zwiers-ecuador/BEAMNode_Prototype1/scripts/node/ahtx0/AHTx0 Documentation.md

 **2\) Goals**

 * Main goal(s): Allow the AHTx0 to properly measure temperature and humidity.
+While also outputting the results into the local data file on the rasberry pi.
 * How do we know it works?
 This code prints the humidity and temperature.
 This can be double checked through the json file.

 ---